 Secondly, regarding the impact of the findings of the procedure, the Communication stresses that the IA is "an aid to the final policy choice, (...) not a substitute for political judgment".
 In this regard, the procedure should, firstly, make a recommendation regarding "a preferred basic approach and the optimal policy instrument" to adopt the proposed measure, and "focus on improving the effectiveness of the proposal".
-Finally, "the impact assessment reports will be adopted by the Commission as a supporting working document of the services and transmitted together and in parallel with the proposal to the other institutions."
-It can be inferred, then, that the findings of the assessment, while stressing the impacts of the proposed measure and searching for the best way to implement it within the available options, are not binding on the concerned decision-making authority, but rather should be taken into account in the final decisions.
+Finally, "the impact assessment reports will be adopted by the Commission as a supporting working document of the services and transmitted together and in parallel with the proposal to the other institutions."30 It can be inferred, then, that the findings of the assessment, while stressing the impacts of the proposed measure and searching for the best way to implement it within the available options, are not binding on the concerned decision-making authority, but rather should be taken into account in the final decisions.31

-The technical procedural aspects were determined through guidelines issued by the Commission, creating an Impact Assessment Board that each year, with the Secretariat-General and Commission departments, screen all forthcoming initiatives and decides for which an Impact Assessment is needed, and determining the key analytical and procedural steps to be taken during the process.
-In addition, the Commission issued a Communication specifically on public
+The technical procedural aspects were determined through guidelines issued by the Commission, creating an Impact Assessment Board that each year, with the Secretariat-General and involving the Commission departments, screen all forthcoming initiatives and decides for which an Impact Assessment is needed, and determining the key analytical and procedural steps to be taken during the process.32 In addition, the Commission issued a Communication specifically on public participation dimension, determining a clear content of the consultation process to be carried out, including a summary of the context, scope and objectives of consultation, and steps for the definition of the target groups to be consulted.33 Since the start of the activities of the IA procedure, a large number of assessments has been carried out and can be consulted on the website created by the Commission.34

-&lt;sup>29 COM (2002)276, section 3.
+29 COM (2002)276, section 3.

-&lt;sup>30 COM (2002)276, sections 4 and 5.
+30 COM (2002)276, sections 4 and 5.

-&lt;sup>31 As explicitly said in the guidelines, "the IA work is a key element in the development of Commission proposals, and the College of Commissioners will take the IA report into account when taking its decisions.
+31 As explicitly said in the guidelines, "the IA work is a key element in the development of Commission proposals, and the College of Commissioners will take the IA report into account when taking its decisions.
 The IA supports and does not replace decision-making - the adoption of a policy proposal is always a political decision that is made only by the College."

-&lt;sup>32 SEC(2005)791, renewed in 2009, SEC(2009)92.
+32 SEC(2005)791, renewed in 2009, SEC(2009)92.
 The analytical steps are: Identifying the problem; Define the objectives; Develop main policy options; Analyze the impacts of the options; Compare the options; Outline policy monitoring and evaluation.
 The procedural steps are: 1.
-Plan impact assessment roadmap, Set up an Impact Assessment Steering Group and involve it in all IA work phases; Consult interested parties, collect expertise and analyze the results; Carry out the IA analysis; Present the findings in the IA report; Present the draft IA report together with the executive summary to the Impact Assessment Board (IAB) and take into account the possible time needed to resubmit a revised version; Finalize the IA report in the light of the IAB's recommendations; IA report and participation dimension, determining a clear content of the consultation process to be carried out. including a summary of the context, scope and objectives of consultation, and steps for the definition of the target groups to be consulted.
-Since the start of the activities of the IA procedure, a large number of assessments has been carried out and can be consulted on the website created by the Commission.
+Plan impact assessment roadmap, Set up an Impact Assessment Steering Group and involve it in all IA work phases; Consult interested parties, collect expertise and analyze the results; Carry out the IA analysis; Present the findings in the IA report; Present the draft IA report together with the executive summary to the Impact Assessment Board (IAB) and take into account the possible time needed to resubmit a revised version; Finalize the IA report in the light of the IAB's recommendations; IA report and IAB opinion(s) go into Inter-Service Consultation alongside the proposal; Submission of IA report, executive summary, IAB opinion(s) and proposal to the College of Commissioners; Transmission of the IA report and the executive summary with the proposal to the other Institutions; Final IA report and IAB opinion(s) published on EU website by SG.